-38.4 Staff members who qualify for overtime will be paid on the following basis for overtime worked:

-- a) On Monday to Friday inclusive at the rate of time and a half for the first 3 hours and double time thereafter; - b) On a Saturday at a rate of time and a half for the first three 3 hours and double time thereafter except that all time worked after noon will be at the rate of double time with a minimum payment as for 3 hours work.
+- 38.6 Staff members who qualify for overtime will be paid on the following basis for overtime worked: - a) On Monday to Friday inclusive at the rate of time and a half for the first three (3) hours and double time thereafter; - b) On a Saturday at a rate of time and a half for the first three (3) hours and double time thereafter except that all time worked after noon will be at the rate of double time with a minimum payment as for three (3) hours work.
 See example below:

 Staff member commences overtime on Saturday morning at 11:00 a.m. and completes duties at 12:00 noon.
-Overtime payment will be 1 hour at the rate of time and a half and 2 hours at the rate of double time - a minimum payment as for 3 hours work;
+Overtime payment will be one (1) hour at the rate of time and a half and two (2) hours at the rate of double time - a minimum payment as for three (3) hours work;

-- c) On a Sunday at the rate of double time for all time worked with a minimum payment as for 3 hours work at such rate; and - d) On a public holiday at the rate of double time and a half for all time worked with a minimum payment as for 4 hours work at such rate. - 38.5 A staff member who works for more than 2 hours after normal finishing time on weekdays will be allowed an unpaid break of at least 30 minutes.
-For the purposes of this sub-clause, the normal finishing time will be recorded as the time a staff member with the agreement of his/her supervisor normally finishes work for the day. - 38.6 The hourly rate for overtime payment will be ascertained by using the following formula:
+c) On a Sunday at the rate of double time for all time worked with a minimum payment as for three (3) hours work at such rate; and

+- d) On a public holiday at the rate of double time and a half for all time worked with a minimum payment as for four (4) hours work at such rate. - 38.7 A staff member who works for more than two (2) hours after normal finishing time on weekdays will be allowed an unpaid break of at least thirty (30) minutes.
+For the purposes of this sub-clause, the normal finishing time will be recorded as the time a staff member with the agreement of their supervisor normally finishes work for the day. - 38.8 The hourly rate for overtime payment will be ascertained by using the following formula: